WMXZ-EU/MTP_t4/README.md

 Session may be reset from Teensy by sending a reset event.
 This is shown in mtp-test example where sending the character 'r' from PC to Teensy generates a reset event.
 It is suggested to close file explorer before reseting mtp

+In scipts directory is a powershell script that unmounts/mounts the Teensy portable device

 ## Examples
+ - mtp-basic:  basic MTP program
  - mtp-test:   basic MTP test program
  - mtp-logger: basic data logger with MTP access